3d: Dependent Data Descriptions for Verified Validation¶

 Note

-EverParse input files must all bear the .3d
+EverParse input files must all bear the .3d file name extension,

 and their names must start with a capital letter.